-Legal packs containing special conditions of sale, title deeds, leases, office copy entries, searches and replies to precontract enquiries will be made available for you to read prior to the auction.
-Please note that you buy subject to all documentation included in the legal packs regardless of whether you have chosen to read them or not.
-Copies can be viewed online, posted out to you and will also be available to read at our offices and in the auction room.
+You will receive legal packs which will contain all of terms & conditions of the sale including, title deeds, leases, office copy entries, and more.
+This will be made available for you to read through prior to the auction.
+It’s important that you read the conditions to ensure you are happy with these prior to agreeing to purchase a property, as once the gavel falls on the day of auction you agree to buy subject to all documentation included in the legal packs, regardless of whether you have chosen to read them or not.
+Copies of the legal packs can be viewed online or posted out to you, and will also be available to read at our offices.

 Register For The Auction

-All bidders must register prior to bidding.
-This can be done on auction day at the registration desk in the foyer or by completing and returning a copy of the registration form which is available on our website and in hard copies of the catalogue.
+Anyone wanting to bid must have registered prior to the auction.
+This can either be done at the registration desk in the foyer, on the day of auction, or by returning to us a completed registration form, which is available on our website and in hard copies of our catalogue.